 Chateau du Glana History, Overview

 Chateau du Glana dates back to 1870, when the Saint Julien estate was created.
 Prior to 1870, some of the vineyard was once a part of the neighboring Chateau Saint-Pierre.
 However, the modern era for the estate is much younger.
-That stars in 1961, when it was purchased by Gabriel Meffre.
+That starts in 1961, when it was purchased by Gabriel Meffre.
 At the time of the purchase, Chateau du Glana was in a sad state of dilapidation.

 Only three hectares of vines remained planted.
 Everything needed a complete renovation, from the vineyards to the chateau, the cellars and all the wine making facilities.
 The renovations were completed in 1968.
 Chateau du Glana is not the only vineyard controlled by the owners, the Meffre family also own Chateau Lalande in St. Julien as well as Chateau Bellegrave in Pauillac.

 In 2003, Chateau du Glana once again began a complete renovation, bringing the estate up to the standards of modern times in its wine-making and vineyard management techniques.
 The renovation they completed in 2003, included much replanting in the vineyard as well as a complete modernization of the vat rooms, grape reception area, and barrel cellars.

 Chateau du Glana Vineyards, Terroir, Grapes, Winemaking

 To produce the wine of Chateau du Glana, the wine is vinified in large, traditional cement vats.
 Malolactic fermentation takes place in tank.
 The wines are aged in 40% new, French oak barrels for 12 months.
 The production is on average close to 15,000 cases per vintage.
 There is a second wine, Pavillon du Glana.